tylpk1216/try-telnet-comport/README.md

-# try-telnet-comport
+## try-telnet-comport
+I have the machine that has Disgnose Mode for login.

+However, I don't know the password.

+I write a simple code to complete this work automatically.

-Try to use password file to telnet the machine with com port.
+The code tries to use password file to telnet the machine with com port.